david-bertsche/hello-world/README.md

 # hello-world

-What is is like out there?
+What does it feel like to be out there in the big wide world?